chulund/himawari-superclustering/README.md

 # himawari-8 superclustering script
-The script in this respotitory are the simplified version for hotspot superclustering and determining point of origin using arcpy.
+The script in this respotitory are the simplified version for hotspot superclustering (and determining the point of origin of the supercluster) using arcpy.
-Although simplified, it should be sufficient to do hotspot superclustering and generating point of origin attribute.
+Although simplified, it should be sufficient for hotspot superclustering and determining the point of origin.

 It should be noted there is no extended version for the python/arcgis based superclustering since the superclustering was mostly done via model-builder and also FME.
 The Matlab version of the script is also included in this repository.
-However, it is not recommended since the process is so long.
+However, it is not recommended to use the matlab script, since the scripts haven't been cleaned and properly documented.
+Besides, the python script is faster than the matlab script.

 ### Folder explanation
 There are several folder in this repository.
 When running the script it is advised to keep the folder location as it is.